JorgeCastilloPrz/AndroidColorX/README.md

 val cmyk = colorHsl.asCmyk()
 ```

 The same extensions **are available for all the mentioned color types**.
+Note that when converting from a color with an alpha component (i.e: `ARGB` or `HSLA`) to one without it (i.e: `RGB` or `HSL`) it will be a lossy conversion.
+If it's the other way around, conversions will assume full alpha (255 or 1f).

 ### Shades and tints